m-spangenberg/exercises_databases/README.md

 ### Adaptive Query Planning

 As properties can change over time in data streams, we might need to adapt to changes and process our streams differently.
 In Adaptive Query Planning means we start with one query point, but as time progresses and the data stream changes, our query adapts and re-optimizes.
 To achieve this, we have the Executor, the Profiler and the Re-Optimizer.
 The executor is the execution engines that executes our query plans, the re-optimizer revises our query plans, and the profiler is a component that generates statistic that are used by the re-optimizer for planning.
 The re-optimizer can also request specific statistic from the profiler.
-These three components revise the planning deciisions over time based on the data properties we observe.
+These three components revise the planning decisions over time based on the data properties we observe.
 The most important decision is Join Order, Caching, and specific Constraints.

 ### Minimizing Space Requirements

 * Very important for streams (`unbounded` size)
 * Eliminate redundant data via `synopsis sharing`
-* `Exploit constraints` to prine unnecessary data
+* `Exploit constraints` to prune unnecessary data
 * Shrink intermediate results via `optimized scheduling`

 #### Synopsis Sharing

-The synpopsis is the state which needs to be maintained by operators in your query plan.
+The synopsis is the state which needs to be maintained by operators in your query plan.

 * Synopsis of operators in same plan often `overlap`
 * Storing synopses separately means `redundancy`